zsimon13/Election_Analysis/README.md

 # Election Audit Analysis

 ## Overview of the Electoin Audit
 A Colorado Board of Elections employee was given a project to analyze data from a recent congressional election.
-He was given a dataset in a .csv file that included voter ID, candidate name, and the county whcih the vote was cast.
+He was given a dataset in a .csv file that included voter ID, candidate name, and the county which the vote was cast.
 He asked to find the following data:
 1. Total number of votes cast
 2. The percentage of votes cast in each county
 3. The number of votes that were cast in each county